Emergency and Safety Information

 Reporting Accidents and Incidents

-There is no shame or blame is having an accident, near miss or incident.
+There is no shame or blame in having an accident, near miss or incident.

-Pilots are required to fill in an AIRS report within 10 days after an accident and 14 days after an incident.
+Pilots are required to fill in an AIRS report within 10 days of an accident and 14 days of an incident.
 If you are unsure what to do, ask your Club Safety Officer for guidance.
 See below for our list of Club Safety Officers.

 Paragliding and hang gliding are incredibly thrilling and safety is paramount to the success of these sports in New Zealand.
-Be sure to keep up to date with the latest safety notices from NZHGPA and the National Safety Officer.
+Here, you will find links to official safety notices released by equipment manufacturers and DHV.

 Affiliated Club Safety Officers: